ssp21/ssp21-spec/ssp21.md

 established via certification from this authority.
 To understand the attractiveness of such an architecture, it useful to compare it is to a few alternatives.

-## Alternative: Symmetric keys only
+## Alternative: Shared secrets

-In this architecture, each communication link has a unique symmetric key that both parties possess prior to any communication occurring.
+In this architecture, each communication link has a shared-secret that both parties possess prior to any communication occurring.
 Security is achieved in knowing that only the other end of the channel possesses the same key.
+Typically the long-lived shared secret is used to establish and authenticate a session using Password Authenticated Key Exchange (PAKE) or session keys are encrypted before transmission using something like AES key wrap.

 In a typical SCADA point-to-multipoint scenario, best practice dictates that there be a unique symmetric key for each outstation (N), and the master would possess a copy of all N keys for the outstations with which it communicates.
 The primary advantage of such a system is conceptual simplicity, but the system is difficult to use at scale for several of